vi-plugins/jquery-boilerplate/README.md

 See https://help.github.com/articles/duplicating-a-repository/ for assistance After mirroring the plugin boilerplate follow these steps to prepare the plugin:

-- Rename output filename in `webpack.config.js` to desired plugin name
+- Edit plugin settings in `webpack.config.js`
 - Rename static NAME in `src/index.ts` to desired plugin name
 - Change plugin filename in `example/index.html` to match new output filename
+- Create interfaces for plugin options
 - Do some magical modular plugin development and don't forget the tests!